draios/onprem-install-docs/6.X/6.9.0/docs/01-command_line_arguments.md

 ```

 - One implication of this is that unless the `node-to-labels` SA is added,
-  rack awareness will not work neither in Cassandra nor in ES (to be verified)
+  rack awareness will not work neither in Cassandra nor in Elasticsearch (to be verified)
   Another implication is that if SA(s) are missing, the user will have to `describe`
   the STS because Pods will not start at all: